 Checking forums can be a great way to research both dealers and vehicles.
 Other people probably have already had problems with a vehicle you’re considering.
 Opening up an account with a car forum targeted at your desired make and model can save you thousands of dollars.

 For example, Honda-Tech.com is a forum for Honda enthusiasts.
 If you sign up there, you will be in the company of professional and amateur mechanics and people who are generally very knowledgeable about Hondas.

 This is a great place to ask questions about a Civic or Accord you’re considering buying.
 Let’s say you’re considering a Civic, but you heard that the newer models have had problems with second gear.

 Sure enough, you hop on the forums and find out that the 6-speed transmissions in some Hondas grind going into 2nd gear.
 But, there’s a simple fix for it.
 You could decide to walk into a newer Civic purchase knowing that you’d have to fix the transmission or you could opt for another model year that didn’t have those problems.

-Forums like this exist for a variety of different manufacturers, whether you’re considering a BMW, a Toyota, A Ford, or GM product.
+Autotempest and similar forums exist for a variety of different manufacturers, whether you’re considering a BMW, a Toyota, A Ford, or GM product.

 Look For Used-Car Auctions

 A used-car auction will get you into a used car for much less money than what you’d pay at the dealership.
 But, these auctions are usually crowded with dealers.
 So, you sort of have to know how to outbid or avoid them.

 If you do decide to go this route, take a friend who has experience buying vehicles from a dealer.

 Find Out What The Certification Process Consists Of